4Z1KD/HolyLogger/README.md

 **A super simple, one click, easy to use logging application for Holyland contest participants.**<br>

-The main screen is simply a set of the required qso fields.<br>
+The main screen is simply a set of the required fields in a qso.<br>
 Insert the dx station callsign, update the exchange field and hit F1 - That's it!
 <a href="https://raw.githubusercontent.com/4Z1KD/HolyLogger/master/Images/HolyLogger.png" target="_blank">
 ![Alt text](https://raw.githubusercontent.com/4Z1KD/HolyLogger/master/Images/HolyLogger.png?raw=true "HolyLogger Main Screen")